-- 1 Create a directory for your install image. - 2 Copy the following files from the EAServer installation CD to your install image: - EAS520.jar - readme.htm (Optional.
-If you are installing the HTML documentation, this file contains additional documentation).
+- 1 Create a directory for your install image. - 2 Copy the following files from the EAServer installation CD to your install image: - EAS520.jar. - readme.htm (optional; if you are installing the HTML documentation, this file contains additional documentation).

-- libjinstaller.so - The JRE_1_4 subdirectory and its contents.
-Sybase recommends that you use this JRE to run the install.
-Other JRE versions may not work as well. - If you have the Developer or Workgroup Edition, copy SYBASE_EAS.lic from the root directory of the EAServer CD to the root directory of your install image. - If your silent install will upgrade an earlier EAServer installation, copy the following files and directories, preserving the relative path structure: - The SupportGeneric/Upgrade directory and contents - The SupportSolaris/Upgrade directory and contents - 3 Create configuration and run files as described in "Configuration and run files" on page 25.
-Copy any required additional files from the EAServer CD to your install image, as described in that section. - 4 To support the silent uninstallation process, create the files described in "Silent uninstaller files" on page 34.
+- libjinstaller.so. - The JRE_1_4 subdirectory and its contents.
+Sybase recommends that you use this JRE to run the installation.
+Other JRE versions may not work as well. - If you have the Developer or Workgroup Edition, copy SYBASE_EAS.lic from the root directory of the EAServer CD to the root directory of your install image. - If your silent installation process is going to upgrade an earlier EAServer installation, copy the following files and directories, preserving the relative path structure: - SupportGeneric/Upgrade directory and contents - SupportHP/Upgrade directory and contents - 3 Create configuration and run files as described in "Configuration and run files" on page 23.
+Copy any required additional files from the EAServer CD to your install image, as described in that section. - 4 To support the silent uninstallation process, create the files described in "Silent uninstaller files" on page 32.

-Preserving the vpd.properties file

-You may make a few errors when creating and testing your silent install.
+Preserving the vpd.properties file You may make a few errors when creating and testing your silent installation.
 Cleanup of failed installations requires that you delete the InstallShield vpd.properties file.
 This file may be required by the installers for other applications.
-Before testing your install, back up the following file and restore it before installing or upgrading other software:
+Before testing your installation, back up the following file and restore it before installing or upgrading other software: ~/vpd.properties.

-~/vpd.properties